 This commitment to craft and communication informs the workshop format featured in our creative writing classes.
 A community of writers comes together to talk about what they're reading - whether that's a great contemporary writer, a classmate struggling with the line breaks of a poem, or the stage direction of a play.

-Every other summer, Wittenberg hosts the Summer Screenwriting Institute taught by faculty and award-winning alumni and friends.
-Past institutes have focused on writing for Hollywood, writing the documentary, and numerous other topics.
+During select summer sessions, Wittenberg hosts a Summer Screenwriting Institute taught by faculty and award-winning alumni and friends.
+Past institutes have focused on writing for Hollywood, writing the documentary, and other topics.

 Creative Writing Program Mission Statement: